nictuku/webpprof/README.md

 # Confirm that the tool is installed.
 $ ql -help

-# Inspect the latest heap profile:
+# With the webserver stopped (sorry), inspect the latest heap profile:
-$ ql 'SELECT content, t FROM profiles WHERE name == "heap" ORDER BY t DESC LIMIT 1;'
+$ ql 'SELECT string(content), t FROM profiles WHERE name == "heap" ORDER BY t DESC LIMIT 1;'

 ```